mattrussi/gitlab-com-runbooks/docs/http-router/logging.md

 # Logging in HTTP Router

 The [http-router](https://gitlab.com/gitlab-org/cells/http-router) leverages [Cloudflare Workers](https://developers.cloudflare.com/workers/) for its operations.
-For log persistence and analysis, we utilize a combination of [Worker Logs](https://developers.cloudflare.com/workers/observability/logs/workers-logs/) and [Worker Logpush](https://developers.cloudflare.com/workers/observability/logs/logpush/) services.
+For logs we use a o[Worker Logs](https://developers.cloudflare.com/workers/observability/logs/workers-logs/) with a 1% head-based sampling rate and [Sentry SDK for Cloudflare](https://www.npmjs.com/package/@sentry/cloudflare) for handling all the exceptions.

 ## Worker Logs Overview